VolkovBos/jobboard_milestone3/README.md

 * [CSS validator](https://jigsaw.w3.org/css-validator/)
 * [PEP8](http://pep8online.com/checkresult)

+### Testing User Stories

+### Further testing
+* Tested this website on laptop and mobile.
+* Tested this website on Google Chrome, Firefox and Safari browsers.
+* I've asked colleagues and friends to give feedback.
+* I've asked for peer reviews on Slack.
+* During testing I used "inspect" function on different OS, devices and browsers.

 ### Issues found
 When implementing the sidebar nav form materialize I came accross the issue that the sidebar was greyed out.
 I found the solution here:<br>